-The program used the TreeHouse system for the online course content, including video lectures and reference material.3 The system also provides the ability to track participant progress and provide feedback on assignments.
+The program uses the TreeHouse system for the online course content, including video lectures and reference material.
+The system also provides the ability to track participant progress and provide feedback on assignments.
 A second online element is SLACK, which provides participants an online interface between other participants in the mentoring group and their mentors.
-SLACK allows for online discussions and responses by mentors, other participants, or program administrators to participant questions.
+SLACK allows for online discussions and responses to questions by mentors, other participants, and program administrators.

-Following the nomenclature used by Code Louisville, we use the term "cohort" to mean a group of participants who started a training subject in a particular month and year.
+Following the nomenclature used by Code Louisville, we use the term "cohort" to mean a group of participants who start a training subject in a particular month and year.
 The program groups individuals into cohorts and then, within cohorts, into mentor groups.
 Each training module lasts 12 weeks.

 Participants are told to expect to spend 15 hours per week on coursework.
-Again, following terms used by Code Louisville, we call the subject in which a participant is receiving training a "track."
-Within each cohort, different participants may be learning different material depending on the track in which they are enrolled.
+Again, following terms used by